Pension fund

-A pension fund, also known as a superannuation fund in some countries, is any plan, fund, or scheme which provides retirement income.
+A pension fund, also known as a superannuation fund in some countries, is any program, fund, or scheme which provides retirement income.
+The U.S. Government's Social Security Trust Fund, which oversees $2.57 trillion in assets, is the world's largest public pension fund.
 Pension funds typically have large amounts of money to invest and are the major investors in listed and private companies.
 They are especially important to the stock market where large institutional investors dominate.
 The largest 300 pension funds collectively hold about USD$6 trillion in assets.
 In 2012, PricewaterhouseCoopers estimated that pension funds worldwide hold over $33.9 trillion in assets (and were expected to grow to more than $56 trillion by 2020), the largest for any category of institutional investor ahead of mutual funds, insurance companies, currency reserves, sovereign wealth funds, hedge funds, or private equity.

-The Federal Old-age and Survivors Insurance Trust Fund in the United States, which oversees $2.66 trillion in assets, is the world's largest public pension fund.

 Classifications

 Open vs. closed pension fund

 Open pension funds support at least one pension plan with no restriction on membership while closed pension funds support only pension plans that are limited to certain employees.
 Closed pension funds are further subclassified into: